 - After removing rust apply some oil to prevent further rust

 How to Restore a Dead Machete

 In the worst case, your favorite tool will die in front of your eyes.
 In that case, you will be the culprit who let the tool die.
 Now your machete has lost its edge, got rust everywhere on the blade, the hilt is almost gone and so on.
 But don’t worry, even in this situation you can restore your machete.

 You have to clean the rust first.
 Then the blade is ready to be sharpened.
 You may also need to take care of the sheath.
 And finally, you have to fix the hilt if it is required.
 I think a live example will help a lot.

 Here is a real-time example.

 The lifespan of a tool largely depends on how it has been taken care of.
 The blade is the main part of your machete.
-Right after buying a perfect machete, you should learn how to clean that blade and use any stones or you may choose one from top-notch electric sharpeners.
+Right after choosing the perfect machete, you should learn how to clean that blade and use any stones or you may choose one from top-notch electric sharpeners.
 And then you have to start taking care of the blade, hilt, and sheath on a regular basis.
 You take care of your machete, it’ll take care of you in a survival situation by being the perfect survival weapon.
 Wish a long life your mighty tool!

 Danny is an avid hunter and outdoorsman who just love the wilderness.
 He learned the surviving techniques from his predecessors and became the skilled man of today.
 He is a family guy who loves his family dearly.
 From an early age, he became very fascinated with different survival tools among which machete was one of them.
 This website is for sharing his knowledge and skills for those who feel a close bond with nature just like him.